-Appendix B - McNeese Policy Statement Prohibiting Sexual Violence
+Appendix B - McNeese Policy Statement Prohibiting Sexual Violence crime and is a felony under Section 14:42 of the Louisiana Revised Statutes.

 On college campuses, acquaintance and date rape are more apt to occur than rape by strangers.
 Research on college women indicates as many as 20% of the female population may at some point be sexually coerced by acquaintances.